single-cell-data/SOMA/brainstorming.md

 | read                                    | Read a subset of data from the SOMADataFrame                                                    |
 | write                                   | Write a subset of data to the SOMADataFrame                                                     |

 A SOMADataFrame may be optionally indexed by one or more dataframe columns (aka "dimensions").
 The name and order of dimensions is specified at the time of creation.
-Subsets of non-indexed dataframes are addressable by offset (i.e. `__rowid`).
+Subsets of non-indexed dataframes are addressable by offset (i.e. `soma_rowid`).
 Subsets of indexed dataframes are addressable by the user-specified dimensions.

 ### Operation: create()